FrenzyByte/fluidfrenzy/_docs/fluid-modifiers.md

 ![Fluid Modifier Waves](../../assets/images/fluidmodifier_waves.png)

 - **Strength** - the amount of force to be applied in regions where waves are being generated.
-- **Octave 1** - are settings to generate random waves
+- **Octave 1** - defines the settings to generate random waves.
-- **Octave 2** - are settings to generate a second set of random waves.
+- **Octave 2** - defines the settings to generate a second set of random waves.
-- **Noise Octave** is used to create small up-and-down river-like waves.
+- **Noise Octave** defines settings to create small up-and-down river-like waves.
 This uses the input of Perlin noise to break up repetition.
 Hence the name, **Noise Waves**.
 Each of these Waves has the following settings
     - *Frequency* - of waves.
 Higher values mean more waves.
     - *Amplitude* - of the waves.
 Higher values create higher waves